i-like-robots/react-tag-autocomplete/readme.md

 #### isInvalid (optional)

 Marks the input as invalid.
+When true this should be used along with the `ariaErrorMessage` prop to provide details about the problem.
 Defaults to: `false`.

 #### labelText (optional)

-The label text used to describe the component and input.
-Please note that the label is visually hidden in the examples.
+The label text used to describe the component and input. _Please note_ that the label is visually hidden with CSS in the example code.
 Defaults to: `"Select tags"`.

 #### newOptionText (optional)

-The option text shown when the `allowNew` option is enabled.
+The option text shown when the `allowNew` prop is enabled.
 The placeholder `%value%` will be replaced by the current input value.
 Defaults to `"Add %value%"`.

 #### noOptionsText (optional)